Snowflake-Labs/terraform-provider-snowflake/docs/resources/dynamic_table.md

 - `comment` (String) Specifies a comment for the dynamic table.
 - `or_replace` (Boolean) Specifies whether to replace the dynamic table if it already exists.
+- `refresh_mode` (String) INCREMENTAL if the dynamic table will use incremental refreshes, or FULL if it will recompute the whole table on every refresh.
+Specify AUTO to let Snowflake decide.
+The default is AUTO.
+- `initialize` (String) Specifies the behavior of the initial refresh of the dynamic table.
+This property cannot be altered after you create the dynamic table.
+Specify ON_CREATE to initialize the dynamic table immeidately, or ON_SCHEDULE to have it initialize at the next tick after creation.
+The default os ON_CREATE.

 ### Read-Only